HarieshVarshan/8051/8051 introduction.md

 	- types of buses,
 		- **address bus:** it gives address to a select location.
 		- **data bus:** transfers data between processor and the memory location.
-		- **control bus:** indicates if it is a read or write operation
+		- **control bus:** indicates if it is a read or write operation etc.
 - **IO ports** - to connect devices like keyboard, mouse, printer etc.
 	- we don't connect keyboard directly to processor's buses instead we connect it to an input port, likewise we connect monitor to a output port.
 - **timers** - to produce a delay or time gap between two events
 	- **hardware delay:**
-		- the delay is produced by the timer. (the processor can do some other better things.)
+		- the delay is produced by the timer. (so that the processor can do some other better things.)
 		- the processor requests the timer to create a defined delay, once the delay is over it informs the processor back.
 		- fyi, like processor the timer hardware also needs a clock to trigger the count/delay. the clock connected can either be external or can share the frequency of main clock of the processor.
 		- it is more expensive, consumes more power, more complex as we need to connect the timer to data, address and control buses.